sav-che/TL-2/Authors/Däniker, Alfred Ulrich {std. Däniker}.md

-> [!cite] BHL link: this entry starts at [page 3](https://www.biodiversitylibrary.org/item/103833#page/15/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 3](https://www.biodiversitylibrary.org/page/33259049) of TL-2 Suppl.
 V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Däniker, Alfred Ulrich (1894-1957), Swiss botanist and ecologist, born at Steinmaur, Switzerland, travelled and studied in Europe 1921-1924, on an expedition to New Caledonia and the Loyalty Islands 1924-1926 (including a visit to Australia), from 1929 in charge of the Botanic Garden and Museum in Zürich, extraordinary professor and director of the Botanic Garden and Museum. (*Däniker*).
+Däniker, Alfred Ulrich (1894-1957), Swiss botanist and ecologist, born at Steinmaur, Switzerland, travelled and studied in Europe 1921-1924, on an expedition to New Caledonia and the Loyalty Islands 1924-1926 (including a visit to Australia), from 1929 in charge of the Botanic Garden and Museum in Zürich, extraordinary professor and director of the Botanic Garden and Museum.
+**Abbreviated name**: *Däniker*

 #### Herbarium and types